 Students are capable of earning the AP Capstone Diploma or an AP Seminar & Research Certificate.

-In order to earn the diploma, the student must score 3 or higher in both the AP Capstone courses and on four additional AP exams of their choosing.
+To earn the diploma, the student must score 3 or higher in both the AP Capstone courses and on four additional AP exams of their choosing.
 Students who earn scores of 3 or higher in both of the AP Capstone courses but not on the four additional AP exams will receive the AP Seminar & Research Certificate, signifying successful performances in those courses.